Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, Julius Randle included, face the Miami Heat at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Julius Randle and his New York Knicks teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-If you'd like to place a wager on Randle's props, we look at his available ones, providing some stats and trends, below.
+In this article we will break down Randle's prop bets, using stats to help you make good predictions.

 Julius Randle Prop Bets vs. the Heat